 Mercury M. Poisoning: Yeah.

-Madison Lammert: And then what about your friends?
+Madison Lammert: Yeah and then what about your friends?
 What did they think?

 Madison Lammert: That’s awesome.
 Yeah.
 And where does the name Mercury Poisoning come from?